 - Discuss other options they can pursue to discuss issues they want to keep private.
 It may be healthier for them to talk to a counselor online than it is to seek out spaces like Whisper.

-This may be a difficult conversation, of course, but safety should be the primary focus.
 Parental control software can help you keep teens from dangerous places online.
+Apps like Screen Time allow you to block or limit certain apps, including Whisper, to prevent your teen from dangerous interactions online.
 To learn more about Screen Time, try it for free!